AMSC-24-25/15-lb-15-lb/README.md

 ## Strong and weak scalability test

-The following table contains the execution times recorded on a pc with 8 cores and 16 threads.
-The simulation with cavity size 100 * 100 has been run for 10000 iterations.
+The table provides the execution times obtained on a computer with 8 cores and 16 threads.
+The simulation, conducted with a cavity size of 100 × 100, was executed for 10,000 iterations.

 | Threads | Time (s) | Speedup | Efficiency |
 |---------|----------|---------|------------|